Use a Website as a Content Source

 Return to the Content Sources screen and click in Actions.
 The number of indexed documents is updated after the crawl is complete.
 You can view crawl progress in in Actions.
 Documentation on crawl progress is in View Crawl Logs.

-Once the first crawl is complete, click in Actions open the content source for editing, and set a crawl frequency.
+Once the first crawl is complete, click in Actions to open the content source for editing, and set a crawl frequency.

-3. Click Set to save crawl frequency settings.
-On clicking Set, you are taken to the Rules tab.
+3. Click Set to save the crawl frequency settings.